Well, it's finally the end of the series and this one is a short-ish one where I review some last-minute tips.

 Go Live checklist

-As you run through testing, you will likely run into issues.
+While running through testing, issues are going to appear.
 Most typically are pretty minor, some may not be.
 What I want to ensure I am tracking are (a) tracking the issues we ran into and (b) how they were resolved.
 The other thing I do is evaluate if that issue will re-occur at go live or not.

-Some things you can address during testing and ‘save’ to be re-used at go live.
-If there are issues with any modified reports or forms, typically you make the necessary changes in testing, set aside the dictionaries and at go live you’re ready to copy them into the new production environment.
-That is work that doesn’t need to be repeated.
+Some things can be addressed during testing and 'saved' to be re-used at go live.
+If there are issues with any modified reports or forms, typically I would make the necessary changes in testing, set aside the dictionaries and at go live I'm ready to copy them into the new production environment.
+That is work that doesn't need to be repeated.
 On the other hand, part of many upgrades are new features and new windows or forms that need to be assigned in user security.
-Those things you cannot do in advance but you can make the changes in testing, print out the roles, tasks or user security changed and use that to redo the same changes after go live.
+Those things cannot be done in advance of the actual upgrade but make the necessary changes in testing, print out the roles, tasks or user security settings that were changed and use those reports to redo the same changes after going live.

-Whatever it is, it’s important to note that on a go live checklist as a reminder/to-do list for things that need addressing outside of the obvious technical upgrade steps themselves.
-If you’re not sure, having the issues documented that you ran into and how you resolved them will go a long way in helping you through go live issues.
+Whatever it is, it's important to note that on a go-live checklist as a reminder/to-do list for things that need addressing outside of the obvious technical upgrade steps themselves.
+Having the issues documented that users ran into and how go-live resolved them will go a long way in helping the organization through go live issues.

 This concludes my series on upgrades with Dynamics GP.
-There are many other areas I could have dug deeper into, but I hope this series is of use to those of you tasked with understanding what the pitfalls may be and what to consider before you start.
+There are many other areas I could have dug deeper into, but I hope this series helps someone understand what the pitfalls might be ahead of them and what to consider before starting.

 We have reached the point in the product lifecycle where there are fewer "major" upgrades for customers on the 18.x series of product releases, which is great.
 I'm enjoying the 18.x annual "updates" which makes keeping a customer site up to date pretty painless.